FabLabLimerick/fablablimerick.github.io/app/_posts/events/2014-04-09-EVENT-lasercutting.md

 ---
 title: Introduction To Lasercutting
 layout: single-event
-category: event
+category: events
-permalink: /event/lasercutting/
+permalink: /events/lasercutting/
 excerpt: "This is an introductory course so no previous experienced is required.
 Lasercutting is the easiest form of digital fabrication we have to offer so it is a great course to start off with."
 hours: "Wednesday 9th April from 19:00 to 21:00"
 description: "Introduction To Lasercutting Wednesday 9th April from 19:00 to 21:00"
 fee: "€6 per person"
 slug: lasercutting
 image:
-  url: /event/lasercutting.jpg
+  url: /events/lasercutting.jpg
   caption:
     display: true
     title: